Imaginary Playmate: Plot

 Suzanne returns to the attic to find some answers to all these strange occurrences.
 She finds an old notebook, documenting abuse from someone's father.
-Suzanne sees the name Candace Brewer, indicating Candace is real after all.
+Suzanne sees the name Candace Brewer, proving Candace is real after all.
 She shows the journal entries to Michael, who clearly doesn't want to hear about any of it.

-Despite the protests of Michael and Suzanne, Molly is removed from her school after the incident with Megan, and the gossip that has been going around about Molly.
+Despite the protests of Michael and Suzanne, Molly is removed from her school after the incident with Megan and due to the gossip that has been going around about Molly.
 Later, Dora tells Suzanne about how Candace was let into their lives, and that she is dangerous, and should tread carefully.

-Suzanne returns to the church graveyard, and asks the priest about the Brewers, and their daughter Candace.
+Suzanne returns to the church graveyard, and asks the priest about the Brewers and their daughter Candace.
 Candace is shown to be buried in an unkempt section of the graveyard where sinners are laid to rest.
-Suzanne does research in newspaper archives and finds the story of Candace’s mother dying when giving birth to Candace’s sibling.
-She also reads that Candace committed suicide due to anguish, and it counts as a sin.
+Suzanne does research in newspaper archives and finds the story of Candace’s mother dying when giving birth to Candace's sibling.
+She also reads that Candace committed suicide due to anguish, which is a sin.

-Molly is being haunted by Candace, and says she's constantly with her.
-Molly tearfully tells Suzanne the baby won't come.
+Molly is being haunted by Candace and says that Candace is constantly with her.
+Molly tearfully tells Suzanne that the baby won't come.
 The house starts to shake as Suzanne tells Candace to go away.
 She then attempts to cut down the tree that has the swing, only to be stopped by Michael.
 She believes Candace has finally gone away.

 As Suzanne prepares a nursery for her expected baby, an unseen force knocks Suzanne off a ladder and she is rushed to the hospital.
 The doctor informs Michael that Suzanne has lost the baby.
 Molly blames herself for the loss and is kept overnight at the hospital.
-Distraught, Suzanne and Michael have fight, and she yells at Michael for not believing anything she says.
+Distraught, Suzanne and Michael have a fight, and she yells at Michael for not believing anything she says.

 Rob comes to the house the next morning to offer his condolences.
-Suzanne talks to him about Candace, and the details of what happened all those years ago.
+Suzanne talks to him about Candace and the details of what happened all those years ago.
 Since the mother died in child birth, she begins to wonder if the baby actually survived, suggesting Candace's death may have been a murder.

-Dr. Barrett arrives at the hospital to check on Molly, and says she's in a state of catatonia.
-She tells Michael she's going to make a call to a specialist who can help Molly, not knowing Candace has taken over.
+Dr. Barrett arrives at the hospital to check on Molly and says that she's in a state of catatonia.
+She tells Michael that she's going to make a call to a specialist who can help Molly, not knowing Candace has taken over.
 As Dr. Barrett drives to her destination, she ends up in a car accident while taking a phone call.
 Her fate is left unknown.